tokyojack/JMail/README.md

 <h2  align="center">JMail</h2>
-<p  align="center">A emailing platform where you can send emails only within the platform</p>
+<p  align="center">A emailing platform where you can send emails to people only within the platform</p>

 <br/>